Mastering MVVM With Swift 3

 Firing up Xcode and starting a new project is a great feeling.
 The first few days or weeks don’t feel like work.
 Everything goes according to plan.

 But as the code base of your project grows, it becomes harder and harder to manage the project.
 The view controllers of your project start to put on weight … a lot of weight.
-They become more than the view controllers.
+They become more than view controllers.
+They take on responsibilities they didn’t sign up for.
 Don’t they?

 Yet you’ve done everything right.
 You’ve stuck to the rules of the Model-View-Controller pattern.
 Why have you coded yourself in a corner?
-Why is it frustrating or downright scary to add new features or refactor classes?
+And why is it frustrating or downright scary to add features or refactor existing functionality?

 It’s Time to Cure MVC